Solutions

 “Licensed Services” means the online, cloud-based software applications, modules and associated content and materials (including Impartner Materials incorporated therein) provided by Impartner to Customer as set forth in an Order Form, as well as any updates, upgrades, improvements, enhancements, integrations or customizations which Impartner may develop and make available to Customer in its sole discretion, but excluding Third-Party Applications.

-“Order Form” means the order form, order form amendment, or order form renewal signed by the Parties that sets forth the pricing, Services, Use Limits, applications and modules selected by Customer, along with any Support Services.
+“Order Form” means an order form, order form amendment, or order form renewal signed by the Parties that sets forth the pricing, Services, Use Limits, applications and modules selected by Customer, along with any Support Services.

 “Partners” means Customer’s resellers, channel partners or other members of Customer’s partner networks that provide services and/or sell products or services on behalf of Customer.